 Processing software must extract metadata, defined as information about the file itself.
-Specifically, it must extract information about the file maintained in the operating system as well as internal information maintained in the file.
-In the case of email, the processing software should also track information collected from the email database (e.g., MS Exchange) and information maintained within the file.
+Specifically, if possible it should t extract information about the file maintained in the operating system as well as internal information maintained in the file.
+In the case of email, the processing software should also track information collected from the email database (e.g., MS Exchange or Office 365) and information maintained within the file.14